-We follow the procedure of using the von Mises expansion to prove asymptotic properties of cross-fitting EIF-based one-step estimators \citep{hines_demystifying_2022, kennedy_semiparametric_2022, fisher_visually_2021}.
-In order for the cross-fitting one-step estimator to be $\sqrt{n}-$consistent, asymptotically normal, and semiparametrically efficient, we just need two conditions to hold.
+We follow the procedure of using the von Mises expansion to prove asymptotic properties of cross-fitted EIF-based one-step estimators \citep{hines_demystifying_2022, kennedy_semiparametric_2022, fisher_visually_2021}.
+In order for the cross-fitted one-step estimator to be $\sqrt{n}-$consistent, asymptotically normal, and semiparametrically efficient, we just need two conditions to hold.
 That is, both the empirical process term and the ``remainder term" in the von Mises expansion are $o_p(n^{-1/2})$.